 - the new AMF informs the old AMF that the individual UE Policy Association resource is not being reused.

+When the UE Policy Association is terminated because the AMF receives from the UDM the UE Policy Association Indicator set to disabled, the AMF shall invoke the procedure as described in this clause and shall keep in the UE context the UE policy container, if previously received, to enable the establishment of the UE Policy Association on UE Policy Association Indicator change from disabled to enabled as described in clause 4.2.2.1.

 The PCF for the PDU session as NF service consumer requests that the UE policy association is deleted when:

 - all the PDU sessions related with the UE policy association are terminated; or